chef/automate/components/docs-chef-io/content/automate/architectural_overview.md

 ### Dex

-[Dex](https://github.com/dexidp/dex) is a federated OpenID Connect (OIDC) provider that allows Automate to integrate with external identity providers via LDAP, SAML, or OpenID Connect.
+[Dex](https://github.com/dexidp/dex) is a federated OpenID Connect (OIDC) provider that allows Chef Automate to integrate with external identity providers via LDAP, SAML, or OpenID Connect.